odriverobotics/ODrive/README.md

 Therefore make sure that whenever you have the step/dir wires plugged in to the ODrive, that the motion controller is turned on when the ODrive is running.
 Another option to achieve a similar protection is to have somewhat strong pull-down resistors on the step lines.

+The step/direction interface is enabled by default, and remains active as long as the ODrive is in position control mode.
+By default the ODrive starts in position control mode, so you don't need to send any commands over USB to get going.
+You can still send USB commands if you want to.

 ### Getting help
 If you have any issues or any questions please get in touch.
 The [ODrive Community](https://discourse.odriverobotics.com/) warmly welcomes you.